AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU5L013.md

-# Getting Started with Your Classification Two Ways - Supervised vs Unsupervised Categorization
+# Getting Started with Your Algorithms in Action

-Welcome to your Classification Two Ways - Supervised vs Unsupervised Categorization workshop!
+Welcome to your Algorithms in Action workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment